-You may be a rare couple for whom porn has not been present in your past.
+You may be a rare couple (married or engaged) for whom porn has not been present in your past.
 In this case, your strategy is preventative:

 Yes, but true healing requires repentance, grace, and fundamental changes.
 When one partner is discovered using pornography, it can be deeply hurtful to the other.
 It erodes trust and increases insecurities, leading the non-user (usually the wife) feeling betrayed, second-rate, even ugly.
 To learn you are not the person they turn to for sexual fulfilment can be humiliating, and rightly interpreted as adultery (Matt 5:27-28).
 What can be done?

 - understand that your porn use has been a betrayal to your marriage vows.
 You have forsaken your spouse for others.
 You have also contributed to much wider social hurt by contributing to the market of lust.
 You are also in a poor spiritual state, and chances are your behaviour is compulsive and addictive.
 You need to repent to your partner,

 - get spiritual help from your pastor, or another trusted Christian mentor,

 - seek behavioural help from a trained counsellor to work through the compulsive behaviours, including associated issues that contribute to your behaviour,